boschmotorsport/WinDarab/wiki/XY-Plot.md

 A dialog box with settings appears automatically when you open the (x, y)-Plot Window for the first time.
 Closing the window will save the settings.
 The next time the window is opened this dialog will not appear again.
 Instead the saved settings will be loaded.

-If you want to modify these settings or carry out a new calculation you can re-open the dialog box using the menu item __“Start/ Settings/ Edit”__ or by clicking __“Settings…”__ in the context menu.
+If you want to modify these settings or carry out a new calculation you can re-open the dialog box using the menu item __“Start/View Settings/ Edit”__ or by clicking __“Settings…”__ in the context menu.
  ![XY Plot Settings](images/XY&#32;Plot&#32;-&#32;Settings.jpg)

-You can also press the __F5__ key to open the __“Load Settings”__ dialog box.
+You can also press the __F5__ key to open the __“Settings”__ dialog box.

 ### Global Options Tab